v-utsav/Employee-Management-System/README.md

 # Employee-Management-System
-To duplicates the project follow the following steps:
+To run the project in your local environment follow the following steps:
 1. Go to spring initializr and create starter project.
 Include the following dependencies - spring boot starter web, dev tools, lombok, data jpa, mysql jdbc connector.
 2. Import the project in your preferred IDE such as IntelliJ.
 3. make change in the src/main/resources -> application.properties file according to your database credentials.